A robust and composable device-independent protocol for oblivious transfer using (fully) untrusted quantum devices in the bounded storage model: Introduction

+The proof idea for the protocol is as follows: $\alice$ receives as input two bits $S_0$ and $S_1$, and $\bob$ receives the choice bit $D$.
+At the beginning of the protocol, there is a test phase where $\alice$ selects a random (and large enough) subset of devices $S_{test}$ to test the MS predicate. $[n]$ in \Cref{prot:OT-simple} represents the non-test devices.
+She generates both her and $\bob$'s inputs for the test devices and sends $\bob$ the location of the test indices $S_{test}$ and his inputs. $\bob$ needs to send to $\alice$ the outputs of the test devices, which allows $\alice$ to test the MS predicate for the test subset.
+Note that the test phase is not pre-appended to the protocol but is interwoven with the protocol.
+In particular, the test checks are carried out after the \textbf{DELAY}, at which point the outputs used in the actual protocol have already been generated.

-During an honest execution, Alice receives the two input bits $S_0$ and $S_1$ and Bob receives the choice bit $D$.
-Prior to the \textbf{DELAY}, Alice generates $X$ uniformly from $\brak{0,1,2}^n$ and inputs them into her Magic Square devices.
-Bob on the other hand, inputs $D$ into all of his Magic Square devices, i.e., he sets $Y=D^n$.
-The main idea is that Alice will use random bits extracted from the first two columns of the array $A$ (the output of her devices) to obfuscate $S_0$ and $S_1$.
-To do this, she samples independently and uniformly at random two strings $T_0$ and $T_1$ which act as seeds for the extractor.
-Her messages to Bob then include the bits $C_b= S_b \oplus\ext(A(b), T_b)$ for $b\in \brak{0,1}$, along with the strings $X, T_0, T_1$.
+After the test subset input and outputs are generated, during an honest execution of the protocol, $\alice$ generates $X$ uniformly from $\brak{0,1,2}^n$ and inputs them into her non-test MS devices. $\bob$, on the other hand, inputs $D$ into all of his non-test MS devices, i.e., he sets $Y=D^n$.
+The main idea is that $\alice$ will use random bits extracted from the first two columns of the output of her MS devices, $A$, to obfuscate $S_0$ and $S_1$ if the test checks pass after the \textbf{DELAY}.
+For this, she samples independently and uniformly at random two strings $T_0$ and $T_1$ which act as seeds for a strong seeded-extractor $\ext(\cdot,\cdot)$.
+Her messages to $\bob$ then include the bits $F_b= S_b \oplus\ext(A(b), T_b)$ for $b\in \brak{0,1}$, along with the strings $X, T_0, T_1$.

-To see that this works for the case when devices are ideal, consider the case when $D=0$, i.e, $Y=0^n$.
-In that case, $B(X)=A(0)$ (by the property of the Magic Square device).
-Then Bob can compute $\ext(A(0), T_0)=\ext(B(X), T_0)$, and recover $S_0$ by computing $\ext(B(X), T_0)\oplus C_0$.
-However, if the devices are near ideal, $B(X)$ may be far from $A(0)$.
-To remedy this, Alice includes $W_0=\H(A(0))$ and $W_1=\H(A(1))$ with her messages, where $\H$ is the parity check matrix of an appropriately chosen classical error correcting code.
-The syndrome $W_0$ and the string $B(X)$ allow Bob to do syndrome decoding to recover $A(0)$ (and $S_0$) correctly with high probability.
+{\bf Correctness:} Suppose the devices are ideal.
+Consider the case when $D=0$ and honest Alice and Bob.
+In that case, $B(X)=A(0)$ (by the property of the MS device).
+Then $\bob$ can compute $\ext(A(0), T_0)=\ext(B(X), T_0)$, and recover $S_0$ by computing $\ext(B(X), T_0)\oplus F_0$.
+However, if the devices are not ideal but slightly faulty, $B(X)$ may be close to $A(0)$ but not exactly equal.
+To remedy this, $\alice$ includes $W_0=\eH(A(0))$ and $W_1=\eH(A(1))$ with her messages, where $\eH$ is the parity check matrix of an appropriately chosen classical \textit{error correcting code}.
+If the test-phase passed, then the syndrome $W_0$ and the string $B(X)$ allow $\bob$ to do syndrome decoding to recover $A(0)$ (and hence, $S_0$) correctly with high probability.
+This guarantees the \textbf{robustness} of our protocol.